StevenVdEeckt/CGN_CL/README.md

 # CGN_CL_Adapters
-Supplementary material to the paper "Using Adapters to Overcome Catastrophic Forgetting in End-to-End Automatic Speech Recognition" , submitted to Interspeech 2022.
+Supplementary material to the paper "Using Adapters to Overcome Catastrophic Forgetting in End-to-End Automatic Speech Recognition" , submitted to SLT 2022.

 This repository is meant to supplement the above paper.
 It contains the experimental details which should be sufficient to reproduce the results.
 For any questions, contact <steven.vandereeckt@esat.kuleuven.be>.